Saurav-Singh-Rauthan/codedamn-projects/shopping-site/step 1/instructions.md

 - add a `<div>` with class `backdrop` outside `navbar` div which will used as backdrop for our mobile sliding side-navbar

-- now style the `navbar` div according to the design in `desgin` folder and give the `backdrop` div a full-screen width and height with black background and z-index more than 100
+- now style the `navbar` div according to the design in `design` folder and give the `backdrop` div a full-screen width and height with black background and z-index more than 100